Dog on death row: Trial begins to determine dog's fate after attack

 Warning: This story contains a graphic image.

-A Tauranga veterinary surgeon has recounted the moment a large Rottweiler lunged to take grasp of her arm - an attack that left her with injuries so serious she required a three-hour surgery.
+A Tauranga veterinary surgeon has recounted the moment a large Rottweiler lunged to take grasp of her arm - a bloody attack that left her with injuries so serious she required a three-hour surgery.

 The dog's owner, Helen Tina Fraser, is today on trial in the Tauranga District Court facing a single charge of owning a dog causing injury.